 Shortly after this second demo recording session, a fan of the band offered to record some of their even newer material for a school project.
 One afternoon Montgomery 21 went to the Harris Institute to record “Epic” and “Satan Song”, which ended up being the last two songs ever recorded by the band.
 By this time they were starting to integrate the style of The Cure in their music.
 But a combination of many events would ultimately lead the band to dissolve shortly after this recording, making it extremely rare and seldom heard.
 Chris Gray’s persona in “his” band led Jo-Anne to quit and, as New Day Rising had reformed earlier in the year, Adam and Chris devoted their time to it.
 Mike continued playing guitar in Louis Mistreated until their breakup in 2002.
 Chris Gray fizzed out the remainder of Montgomery 21 into what would become his next brit-pop influenced band, The China White, in the early months of 1998.

 In 2001 Scott Willemsen and James Hamilton at Re-Define Records decided to attempt a Montgomery 21 discography.
 It was first advertised to be a 10 song anthology CD but was quickly updated to an 11 and then 12 song discography, which apparently was supposed to feature newly recorded material.
 Chris Gray was planning on reforming the band, with new members, to record these songs, but thankfully that did not happen.
 Either way, the compilation would have been missing the two songs from the last recordings sessions because Chris had since lost his tape.
 Apparently the label started working on the artwork but Chris Gray never sent all the songs as promised.
 This compilation would have never the less been great to hear, and would have probably been our only hope in hearing the original DAT quality of those recordings.
-The label subsequently signed Chris Gray’s band at the time, Loveless .1., and a few months later Chris Gray got signed himself as a solo act.
-Chris and Mike would reunite in late 2002 for the foundation of The Black Maria.
+The label subsequently signed Chris Gray’s band at the time, Loveless .1., and a few months later Chris Gray was signed as a solo act.
+Chris and Mike would reunite in November 2002 for the foundation of The Black Maria.

 - 1996-01-19 Pig & Whistle Inn (Burlington, ON) Enter the Dragon, Seer, Grade, New Day Rising, Blake, Threshold